Hub-OS/documentation-website/docs/01-client/04-lua-api/01-lua-cheat-sheet.md

 # Lua Cheat Sheet

-For an official reference and documentation on standard lua functions see: https://www.lua.org/manual/5.4/
+For an official reference and documentation on standard Lua functions see: https://www.lua.org/manual/5.4/

 It's not necessary to understand everything on this page, but the more you understand the better you will be at debugging and collaborating.